 There are several components of the Place Types guidance provided in this Plan.
 These are the categories that are used to organize the direction for each of Charlotte's Places.
-Their characteristics will change and adapt accordingly from less developed to highly urban.
-This adaptation will allow different degrees of regulation to occur in the zoning districts in the UDO.
-More detailed guidelines for the Place Types can be found in the Place Types Manual, in the Manuals and Metrics document.
+More detailed guidelines for the Place Types can be found in the Place Types Manual Appendix, in Volume 3.
 Each component is described in further detail below.

-Land Use lays out the primary and secondary uses that will be found in each Place, as well as any supporting uses.
+• Land Use lays out the primary and secondary uses that will be found in each Place, as well as any supporting uses.
 This section also provides some guidance as to how those uses may be laid out within a Place Type, for example, where there should be higher or lower density development of the specified land uses.

-This category gives a broad picture of the characteristics that make the Place Type identifiable, such as the general building type, lot size, public space, and layout.
+• This category gives a broad picture of the characteristics that make the Place Type identifiable, such as the general building type, lot size, public space, and layout.

 • Mobility describes how people travel to and within Place Types.
-This category includes guidance for the street network; trails, greenways, sidewalks, and other pedestrian and bicycle facilities; transit facilities; access; and mode share for each Place Type.
+This category includes guidance for the street network; trails, greenways, sidewalks, and other pedestrian and bicycle facilities; 1 transit facilities; access; and mode share for each Place Type.